Article at a Glance:

 Have additional questions about alcohol or its effects on the body?
 Are you interested in different alcohol-related topics?
 The Recovery Village offers several resources and pages that can help you better understand the effects of alcohol on the body.

 If you’re having trouble cutting back or abstaining from alcohol, help is available.
-The Recovery Village offers comprehensive treatment for alcohol addiction.
+The Recovery Village offers comprehensive alcohol rehab.
 To learn more about treatment, speak to one of our representatives today.
 Your telephone call is completely free and confidential, and you don’t have to commit to a program to learn more about treatment.